sunfishcode/eyra/README.md

 Why use Eyra?

  - It fixes Rust's [`set_var` unsoundness issue].
-The environment-variable implementation uses an `RwLock` internally (it is optional, but enabled by default), so `setenv` etc. are thread-safe.
+The environment-variable implementation leaks memory internally (it is optional, but enabled by default), so `setenv` etc. are thread-safe.

  - [Whole-program LTO], including the libc.
 This sometimes produces smaller